Forensic science: Controversies

 Questions about certain areas of forensic science, such as fingerprint evidence and the assumptions behind these disciplines have been brought to light in some publications including the New York Post.
 The article stated that "No one has proved even the basic assumption: That everyone's fingerprint is unique."
 The article also stated that "Now such assumptions are being questioned—and with it may come a radical change in how forensic science is used by police departments and prosecutors."
 Law professor Jessica Gabel said on NOVA that forensic science "lacks the rigors, the standards, the quality controls and procedures that we find, usually, in science".

+The National Institute of Standards and Technology has reviewed the scientific foundations of bite-mark analysis used in forensic science.
+Bite mark analysis is a forensic science technique that analyzes the marks on the victim's skin compared to the suspects teeth.
+NIST reviewed the findings of the National Academies of Sciences, Engineering, and Medicine 2009 study.
+The National Academics of Sciences, Engineering, and Medicine conducted research to address the issues of reliability, accuracy, and reliability of bitemark analysis, where they concluded that there is a lack of sufficient scientific foundation to support the data.
+Yet the technique is still legal to use in court as evidence.
+NIST funded a 2019 meeting that consisted of dentists, lawyers, researchers and others to address the gaps in this field.

 In the US, on 25 June 2009, the Supreme Court issued a 5-to-4 decision in Melendez-Diaz v.
 Massachusetts stating that crime laboratory reports may not be used against criminal defendants at trial unless the analysts responsible for creating them give testimony and subject themselves to cross-examination.
 The Supreme Court cited the National Academies of Sciences report Strengthening Forensic Science in the United States in their decision.
 Writing for the majority, Justice Antonin Scalia referred to the National Research Council report in his assertion that "Forensic evidence is not uniquely immune from the risk of manipulation."